sectalks/sectalks.github.io/formats.md

 SecTalks is being held in three formats.

 #1.
-Presentation & monthly CTF
+Talk & long CTF

-This meetup starts with 15 to 25 minutes a presentation on a technical security topic (no vendor pitch!).
+1. Presentation on a technical IT security topic for 15 to 25 minutes
-Following with a question and answer.
-The session continues with description of monthly challenge e.g. challenge description, rules, how to submit flags etc.

-Participant names will be added to [the team generator script]() and people will be randomly assigned to different teams to work together in coming month to solve the CTF.
+1. Q&A for 5 to 10 minutes
+1. Title, description, & rules of engagements of the CTF will be presented
+1. Participants names are taken
+1. Participants will be randomly group to a team

+Teams have time **until the next meetup** to solve the CTF and submit the flag.
-There is also a second presentation but informal for the winning team to go through their solution of past CTF.
+The winning team will also go through their solution in an informal presentation.

 #2.
-Presentation & 60min CTF
+Talk & short CTF

-Similar to the first format, this meetup starts with 15 to 25 minutes a presentation on a technical security topic (no vendor pitch!).
-Following with a question and answer.
-The session continues with description of 60min challenge e.g.

-Participant names will be added to [the team generator script]() and people will be randomly assigned to different teams.

-60min CTF challenge is presented to all the teams.
-The objective is to find a flag in less than 60min and the first team who solves the challenge will present their solution.
+1. Presentation on a technical IT security topic for 15 to 25 minutes
+1. Q&A for 5 to 10 minutes
+1. Title, description, & rules of engagements of the CTF will be presented
+1. Participants names are taken
+1. Participants will be randomly group to a team

+Teams have **60 minutes** to solve the CTF.
+The winning team will talk through their solution in the same session.

 #3.
 Ninja night

+There is **no presentation** at a Ninja Night.
-This is a night where you show off your ninja skills.
-A typical night goes like this, we rock-up at a pub, grab some beers, write our name down, get randomly assigned to a team, mini CTF challenge is presented to all the teams, we start doing coolshit and drink more beers.
-The objective is to find a flag in less than 60min and the first team who solves the challenge will be a winner and will present their way through the challenge.
+This is a session where you show off your ninja skills.
+A typical evenning goes like this, we rock-up at a pub (or any other venue), grab some beers, write our name down, get randomly assigned to a team,  CTF challenge is presented to all the teams, we start doing coolshit and drink more beers.
+The objective is to solve the CTF in **60 minutes** and the first team who solves the challenge will be a winner and will present their way through the challenge in the same session.

+# FAQ

-# Who creates a CTF?
+## Who creates a CTF?
 The SecTalks CTFs are crowd sourced.
 This means the winning team has the opportunity to create the next CTF.
 This makes CTFs quite fun and evolving over the time.

+## How to randomly generate teams?
+Use your imaginations & remember your childhood games!
+There is also a [python script](../teamgen.py) that you can use to generate random teams.

+## What if a team becomes so strong?
+Find out who has experience playing CTF before, put them in a separate teams as a team lead.